Warriors' Draymond Green: Expected to play

-Green is expected to play Thursday against the Nuggets, Anthony Slater of The Athletic reports.
+Green (calf) is expected to play Saturday against the Mavericks, C.J.
+Holmes of the San Francisco Chronicle reports.

-The Warriors are on the second night of a back-to-back set, and Green is experiencing some discomfort in his foot, but he'll push through the pain and get out there for a matchup against the No. 1 seed in the Western Conference.
-He's safe to activate.
+While Green is expected to play Saturday, he was also expected to play Thursday and ended up sitting out.
+He should be considered probable, but fantasy managers may still want to keep tabs on the situation.

 More News